bertique/bertique.github.io/sonosnpr.md

  Java \| APIs
 ---

 Welcome to my *unofficial* NPR One service for Sonos.
-I love my Sonos system and I really like the [NPR One app](http://www.npr.org/about/products/npr-one/).
+I love my Sonos system and I really like the [NPR One app](http://www.npr.org/about/products/npr-one/){:target="_blank"}.
 That's why I have built this service.
 This service is supported neither by NPR nor by Sonos, so please send all feedback and problems to [b.michael.dick@gmail.com](mailto:b.michael.dick@gmail.com).

 <a class="twitter-grid" data-limit="3" data-partner="tweetdeck" href="https://twitter.com/midi2dot0/timelines/856291675596967938">NPR One for Sonos tweets</a> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 **Updates**

+05/13/2017: Added easier way to add service below (Thanks Josh from [Overcast + Sonos](https://github.com/josh/overcast-sonos){:target="_blank"})

 11/01/2016: Added new NPR Music channels.

-07/01/2016: NPR One for Sonos got featured on the [NPR One project gallery](http://dev.npr.org/guide/prerequisites/project-gallery/).
+07/01/2016: NPR One for Sonos got featured on the [NPR One project gallery](http://dev.npr.org/guide/prerequisites/project-gallery/){:target="_blank"}.

 03/21/2016: Added new channels (Suggested, Followed, Recent, etc.).

-12/05/2015: Put all [source code on GitHub](https://github.com/bertique/SonosNPROneServer) if you are interested.
+12/05/2015: Put all [source code on GitHub](https://github.com/bertique/SonosNPROneServer){:target="_blank"} if you are interested.

 06/10/2015: Updated authentication to use NPR's oauth.
 Also improved search to include aggregation lists of shows and podcasts.

 03/25/2015: Added Search and Suggestions - Now you can search through the NPR archive using the Sonos search.

-**Keep me posted about updates**
+**Find out about updates**

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/slim-081711.css" rel="stylesheet" type="text/css">